Fine Needle Aspiration for Dogs

 To perform a fine needle aspirate, the veterinarian will take a very small needle and insert it into the area of concern and will either use suction from the syringe to collect cells or will use a “woodpecker” or pecking technique to ensure that enough cells have entered the inside of the needle.

-• Many times, sedation is not necessary, and dogs don’t even feel the tiny needle.
+• Sedation is usually unnecessary.
+Most dogs don’t even feel the tiny needle.

-• The veterinarian will then take the cells within the needle and inject them out onto a clean microscope slide with an air-filled syringe.
+• The veterinarian will then inject the cells within the needle onto a clean microscope slide with an air-filled syringe.

 • The sample is gently smeared to create a thin layer of cells for the clinician or pathologist to review (cytology).